-- Use PlateSpin Migrate Client to perform automated migration of workloads to Microsoft Hyper-V virtual hosts.
-PlateSpin Migrate Web Interface does not support automated migrations to Hyper-V virtual hosts. - You can use Hyper-V as the target virtualization platform in fully automated workload virtualization.
-You can use VMs in Hyper-V as targets for semi-automated (X2P) migrations. - Your source workload must be supported by PlateSpin Migrate and Hyper-V. See "Microsoft Windows Server with Hyper-V" in Table 2-13, "Supported Target Hyper-V Platforms for the Migrate Client Only," on page 48. - For semi-automated (X2P) migrations to VMs on Hyper-V, see also Chapter 24, "Prerequisites for Semi-Automated (X2P) Migrations," on page 381. - Your network environment must meet the requirements for access, discovery, and migration described in "Access and Communication Requirements across Your Migration Network" on - For Hyper-V target VMs with synthetic adapters, you cannot set an MTU value that is less than 1500. - For semi-automated migrations, ensure that you configure volumes on the target disks with about 50 MB of additional storage space than the source disks.
+NOTE: For automated migration of workloads to Hyper-V using the PlateSpin Migrate Web Interface, only Windows workloads are supported.
+To migrate Linux workloads to Hyper-V hosts, use the PlateSpin Migrate Client.

+- You can use Hyper-V as the target virtualization platform in fully automated workload virtualization.
+You can use VMs in Hyper-V as targets for semi-automated (X2P) migrations. - Your source workload must be supported by PlateSpin Migrate and Hyper-V. See "Microsoft Windows Server with Hyper-V" in Table 2-14, "Supported Target Hyper-V Platforms for the Migrate Web Interface and Migrate Client," on page 46. - For semi-automated (X2P) migrations to VMs on Hyper-V, see also Chapter 24, "Prerequisites for Semi-Automated (X2P) Migrations," on page 387. - Your network environment must meet the requirements for access, discovery, and migration described in "Access and Communication Requirements across Your Migration Network" on page 58.

-- For target VMs with dynamic memory, disable the dynamic memory on the Hyper-V VM before you begin the X2P workflow.
+- For Hyper-V target VMs with synthetic adapters, you cannot set an MTU value that is less than 1500. - For semi-automated migrations, ensure that you configure volumes on the target disks with about 50 MB of additional storage space than the source disks. - For target VMs with dynamic memory, disable the dynamic memory on the Hyper-V VM before you begin the X2P workflow.
 You can enable the dynamic memory on the Hyper-V VM post the migration. - Ensure that Hyper-V Integration Services are properly configured so that the Integration Services driver is automatically installed or updated on the Windows guest VMs during Windows updates.
 For Linux guest VMs, use a package manager to install or update Hyper-V Integration Services for Linux.
 They are built-in for Linux distributions, but there might be optional updates available.
 See Manage Hyper-V Integration Services on the Microsoft documentation website.